runlikeforrestgump/emacs/README.md

 You do **not** have permission to make any money off of this document or any version of it (either in its entirety or in parts) or claim any credit for this document or any version of it (either in its entirety or in parts).

-You do have permission to share this document, as long as you keep this legal section as is and intact with the copies you share.
+You do have permission to share this document, as long as you keep this legal section as is and intact with the copies you share and as long as you honour this legal section.

 If you have a copy of the document, you can find the original document at https://github.com/runlikeforrestgump/emacs/README.md.